jfvillablanca/bourne-task-app/README.md

     - **⚠️ Note**: Please be aware that the feature for manually inviting users to a project is not currently implemented.
 Instead, when added by the project owner to a specific project, a user is automatically included as a project member.

 ## Technical Details: <a name="technical"></a>
+- **Authentication and Authorization**
+    - Continuous Authentication: The access token is automatically refreshed when it approaches expiration.
+Additionally, a refresh request is sent as long as the refresh token remains valid.
+    - **⚠️ Disclaimer**: Please note that the refresh and access tokens are stored in localStorage, which is NOT considered a secure storage method.
+Enhanced security measures, such as storing tokens in HTTP-only cookies and in memory, are recommended for production applications.
+Token rotation/revocation is not implemented on the backend for this demonstration app.
+- **RESTful API**
+    - CRUD: Backend operations strictly adhere to appropriate HTTP methods following the REST architectural style.
+    - Axios Integration: API calls are managed through Axios, which automatically includes the required bearer tokens for authentication.
+- **Async State Management**
+    - React Query: The server's state serves as the primary data source, with React Query handling data caching and ensuring up-to-date information.
+- **API and Authentication Servers**
+    - Consolidated Functionality: To simplify the application's architecture, the API and authentication functionality are combined into a single server.
+All requests are directed to the same base URL and are distinguished by routing.
+- **Nest Framework using Express**
+    - Backend Framework: The backend is built on the Nest framework, which simplifies the Express application through dependency injection and routing.

 ## Motivation: <a name="motivation"></a>
 ## Installation <a name="installation"></a>